New York Electronic Prescribing Mandate

 Questions regarding the ROPES form or process may be directed to BNE by emailing email@example.com or by calling 1-866-811-7957, option 1.

-Instructional videos for New York State Prescription Monitoring Program (PMP) users are available for several NYS PMP topics.
-These videos give on-line guidance in the use of various features and functions of the PMP.
-A Health Commerce System (HCS) account is necessary for viewing.
-The available videos are listed below:
+Instructional videos for the New York State Prescription Monitoring Program (PMP) are available.
+These videos give on-line guidance in the use of various features and functions of the PMP Data Collection Tool and data submission process.

 Electronic Prescribing FAQs